trag1c/oddsprout/README.md

 Contributions are welcome!

 Please open an issue before submitting a pull request (unless it's a minor change like fixing a typo).

 To get started:
 1. Clone your fork of the project.
-2. Set up the project with [just] (amake sure you have [poetry] installed):
+2. Set up the project with [just] (make sure you have [poetry] installed):
 ```sh
 just install
 ```